adamhuston/daemons-engine/documentation/roadmap.md

 Ensure test engine is working
 Make sure every ability produced does what it claims to do

+### Phase 14 - NPC Abilities
+Extend classes, abilities, communications abilities, and factions to NPCs

-### Phase Y - Player quality of life ⬜
+### Phase 15 - Player quality of life ⬜
 In-game documentation: listing all commands, player role, etc Stub client tweaks

-### Phase 14 - Cybersecurity Audit ⬜
+### Phase 16 - Cybersecurity Audit ⬜
 Ensure the engine server and database are protected from malicious actors, especially with regards to text sent to the server from the client

-### Phase 15 - Knobs and Levers: comprehensive In-game commands and API Routes documentation
+### Phase 17 - Knobs and Levers: comprehensive In-game commands and API Routes documentation
 User-focused documentation for in-game commands and API routes for development

-### Phase 16 - Mechanic's Manual: comprehensive guide for modders
+### Phase 18 - Mechanic's Manual: comprehensive guide for modders
 Modder-focused guide to easily extending the engine codebase

 ## Phase Z - Backlogged Niceties & polish